 Common Diseases for Swiss Chard

-The most common disease of chard is not a disease at all but a fungus.
+The most common disease of chard is caused by the fungal pathogen, Cercospora spp.
 Cercospora leaf spot causes round lesions on chard leaves that are gray or white in the middle with a purple or red ring around the outside.
 It most often occurs later in the growing season when the humidity is higher but can occur during rainy seasons as well.

 If you see signs of Cercospora on only a few leaves, cut them off your plant and discard them.
 Fungicides generally work only as a preventive treatment and fail to stop active infections, making prevention paramount.
 Again, good hygiene practices are usually all that it takes to prevent problems in home gardens.

 As a close relative of beets, chard is also susceptible to the beet curly top virus.
 This virus causes the leaves of the chard plant to yellow and curl upward.
 Unfortunately, once contracted, there is no cure for this disease.